 In addition to his work in film and publishing, Kevin has taught extensively, conducting writing classes and workshops in schools, colleges, and at conferences across Canada and the US as well as in the UK and Australia.

 Kevin and his wife, Heidi, have four children--Huw, Gretchen, Zeph, and Lark.
 Kevin never imagined he would ever get married or have kids.
 Now he can't imagine life without them.
-They all live together in a big brown house in Kimberley, BC, a small resort community just east of the Rocky Mountains.
+They all live together in a big brown house in Kimberley, BC, a small resort community just west of the Rocky Mountains.